Home Removable Implant Dentures/Overdentures

 Initial Investment

-The initial cost of implant overdentures is higher than that of traditional dentures.
-This is due to the surgical procedures required to insert the implants into the jawbone, the fabrication of custom overdentures, and the need for specialized dental expertise.
+This is due to the surgery required to insert the implants, fabrication of custom overdentures, and need for specialized expertise.
 On average, the price can range significantly based on geographical location, the experience of the dental practitioner, and the materials used.
 To find out what the cost would be for your individual situation, schedule a complimentary consultation with us.
-After a thorough examination, we will provide you with all the options available that suit your needs, accurate estimates of each and a review of the benefits, options and risks of each option.
+After a thorough examination, we will provide you with all the options available that suit your needs.
+We’ll provide you with accurate estimates of each and a review of the benefits, options and risks of each option.

 Long-Term Savings